 - Coverage for improper installations and repairs

-- Free HVAC tune-up offered
+- Free or discounted HVAC tune-ups

 - Generous appliance discount program